popgengui/agestrucnb/README.md

 	   were also run successfully on 32-bit Windows 7 and Vista, and we consider it likely that it will still run well on those older Windows platforms.
-Note that on Windows, one persistent problem is the inability of the program to remove files for some cleanup operations when processes do not finish (through error or user-cancellation).
+Note that on Windows, one persistent problem is the inability of the program to remove temprorary files after some cleanup operations, when operations are interrupted or cancelled, so that the user may sometimes need to delete them.
 	   See the "BUGS" file for this and other issues.

 Dependencies
 ------------